-this was Michael's second stint on the DL this year because of that ankle, and third time that it has caused him to miss playing time in 2017. he first sprained his right ankle on May 7 but
+this was Michael's second stint on the DL this year because of that ankle, and the third occasion that he's had to miss playing time in 2017. he first sprained his right ankle on May 7, but

 did not go on the disabled list, sitting out just three games from May 8-10 before returning. then he sprained it again in an early June series against the Kansas City Royals and continued to play through the soreness. he was eventually put on the DL on June 19, immediately following his three-day Paternity Leave.
 Michael came off the disabled list as soon as he could, on June 26. to read all about his DL updates from June 21-26, click here.